FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Hydraulic Structures Guidelines/Hydraulic Structures Guidelines.rst

 .. image:: img/Hydrau003.jpg

 *Figure 2.
-Levees are Depicted in Red and the River in Blue in the GDS Program*
+Levees are Depicted in Red and the River in Blue*

 For a simplified storm drain system, multiple inflow nodes can be assigned to the same outflow element.
 This will enable the cumulative storm drain discharge at the outlet to be assessed without conduit flow routing.